BrendelGroup/bghandbook/doc/05-Howto-Jetstream.md

 Click on the top icon that comes up, corresponding to the latest version, read the description, and click __Launch__.
 Edit the __Instance Name__ to your liking, select _m1.medium_ under __Instance Size__, and launch the instance.
 Your screen will show the progress of the VM deployment.
-You are ready for the next step once the screen indicates status __Active__ and provides an IP number.
+You are ready for the next step once the screen indicates status __Active__ and provides an IP address.

 ## Customizing your __bgRAMOSE__ VM

-Once you have an IP number for your VM, you are ready to access the machine.
+Once you have an IP address for your VM, you are ready to access the machine.
 If you have set up ssh (see above), you can access the machine in that way.
 Simpler for now is to click on the VM icon in your __Instances__ list and follow the __Open Web Shell__ link on the righthand side; see what a [successful Web Shell login](https://iujetstream.atlassian.net/wiki/display/JWT/Logging+in+with+Web+Shell) should lool like.
 As we want to access the VM via VNC, we only have to login in this way once.